-Remember, the DDM circuitry controls the output to the driver side front door power lock motor.
-The PDM circuitry controls the output to the power lock motors for the remaining doors and the liftgate.
-For circuit descriptions and diagrams, refer to 8W-61 -Power Door Locks in Group 8W - Wiring Diagrams.
+Remember, the Driver Door Module (DDM) circuitry controls the output to the driver side front door power lock motor.
+The Passenger Door Module (PDM) circuitry controls the output to the power lock motors for the remaining doors and the liftgate.
+For circuit descriptions and diagrams, refer to 8W-61 - Power Door Locks in Group 8W - Wiring Diagrams.

-(1) If only one lock motor is inoperative, go to Step 2.
-If all lock motors except the driver side front door are inoperative, the problem may be caused by one shorted motor.
-Unplugging a shorted motor from the power lock circuit will allow the good motors to operate.
-Unplug each PDM-controlled lock motor wire harness connector, one at a time, and recheck both the lock and unlock functions by operating the power lock switch.
-If unplugging one motor causes the other motors to become functional, go to Step 2 to test the unplugged motor.

-(2) Once it is determined which lock motor is inoperative, that motor can be tested as follows.
+- (1) Check each power lock motor for correct operation while moving the power lock switch to both the Lock and Unlock positions.
+If all of the power lock motors are inoperative, go to Step 2.
+If one power lock motor is inoperative, go to Step 3. - (2) If all of the power lock motors except the driver side front door are inoperative, the problem may be caused by one shorted motor.
+Unplugging a shorted power lock motor from the power lock circuit will allow the good power lock motors to operate.
+Unplug each PDM-controlled power lock motor wire harness connector, one at a time, and recheck both the lock and unlock functions by operating the power lock switch.
+If all of the PDM-controlled power lock motors are still inoperative after the above test, check for a short or open circuit between the power lock motors and the PDM.
+If unplugging one power lock motor causes the other motors to become functional, go to Step 3 to test the unplugged motor. - (3) Once it is determined which lock motor is inoperative, that motor can be tested as follows.
 Unplug the wire harness connector at the inoperative motor.
 Apply 12 volts to the motor terminals to check its operation in one direction.
 Reverse the polarity to check the operation in the other direction.
-If OK, repair the short or open circuits to the door module as required.
-If not OK, replace the faulty lock motor.
+If OK, repair the short or open circuits to the DDM or PDM as required.
+If not OK, replace the faulty power lock motor.